ExpediaGroup/graphql-component/README.md

   resolvers,
   // An optional object containing resolver dev/test fixtures fixtures,
-  // An optional array of imported components imports
+  // An optional array of imported components for the schema to be merged with imports
 });
 ```